annyh/quote-app-react-native/readme.md

 3. `npm start` will start expo and you can run in simulator or your device

 ## Contribution
-If you want to contribute on this project, you're welcome to fork the project and submit a pull request.
+To contribute to this project please fork the project and submit a pull request.

-## Questions or feedback?
+## Questions or feedback

 Feel free to open an issue, or find me [@annyhehe on Twitter](https://twitter.com/annyhehe).

-### TODO
+## TODO
 - add a settings icon, onclick shows modal, modal has button to delete all data
 - add export functionality to settings modal
 - render something when no results are returned
 - add unit tests

-### Data model assumption:
+## Data model assumption:
 - favorite authors can have quotes
 - favorite quotes belong to favorite authors. quotes cannot exist by themselves